Philadelphia

 • Old City: You’ll find several interesting visits along Arch Street: Elfreth's Alley, the oldest street in the U.S., Betsey Ross’ house, designer of the flag of the United States, U.S. Mint, where the dollars are printed, (the visit is free).
 The National Constitution Center and the Federal Reserve, with exhibitions on the economy.

-• Reading Terminal Market: A pretty little covered market where you can buy top quality delicacies.
+• Reading Terminal Market: A pretty little covered market where you can buy top-quality delicacies.
 Several stands are owned by the Amish.
 This is a good place to try the classic Philly cheesesteak, a meat and cheese sandwich typical of Philadelphia.
+We highly recommend Spataro's Cheesesteaks near 12th and Arch Streets inside the market.

 • Philadephia Museum of Art: In a magnificent building, this museum is known worldwide thanks to the Rocky films.
 Every day, thousands of tourists walk up the 99 steps that became famous in the 1976 film.
 At the bottom of the stairs there is a statue of Rocky.

-Other interesting attractions include the Library Hall (that includes a copy of the declaration of Independence and the first edition of the Origin of Species by Darwin), the Rodin Museum (with a large collection of works by Auguste Rodin) and lastly, the National Constitution Center (museum dedicated to the United States constitution).
+Other interesting attractions include the Library Hall (which includes a copy of the Declaration of Independence and the first edition of the Origin of Species by Darwin), the Rodin Museum (home to the largest collection of works by Auguste Rodin outside of Paris), and lastly, the National Constitution Center (a museum dedicated to the United States Constitution).

 How to Get to Philadelphia from NYC

-• Book an excursion: the most convenient way to get to Philadelphia is to book the tour to Philadelphia and the Amish region.
+• Book a day trip: the most convenient way to get to Philadelphia is to book the tour to Philadelphia and the Amish region.
 The price is US$ 130 per person and includes a pick up at your hotel and tour guide during the whole day.
+You can book a day trip to Philadelphia from New York here.

-• Going by yourself: the round trip price per person by train is between US$ 70 and US$ 90 (Amtrak from Penn Station) or about US$ 20 by bus (several companies do this route).
+• Going by yourself: the round trip price per person by train is between US$ 70 and US$ 90 (Amtrak from Penn Station) or about US$ 20 by bus (several companies do this route, check out Megabus or Greyhound).

 • Renting a car: Renting a car is an interesting option if you want to use it for several days, if not, it is cheaper and easier to take the bus.